-It couldn´t be that the package was actually delivered correctly and despite endorsement of museum staff, artshop owners, gallerists and critics, it was the artists themselves who censored the drawing and refused to show it by pretending it had never arrived..
-Could it?
+It couldn´t be that the package had indeed been delivered and despite endorsements of museum staff, artshop owners, gallerists and critics, it was the artists themselves who censored the drawing and refused to show it by pretending it had never arrived... could it?

 The Art Critic